Yet Another Air Raid Siren Page

 Hi Dennis,

 My name is Danny and i'm the owner of a Chrysler air raid siren.
 I live here in LA.
-I found the siren in a yard in Montclair last year and have almost finished the restoration.
-The siren is fully operational.
+I found the siren in a yard

 I'm currently researching its history as I dont know where it was originally located.
-Any help with info, pictures etc. would be appreciated.
+Any help with info, pictures

-chryslerairraidsiren.com (its new and still being built), and feel free to post a link to my site on your website and perhaps we can work together in the future.
+Please look at my website chryslerairraidsiren.com (its new and still being built), and feel free to post a link to my site on your website and perhaps

 Thanks